The Medal of Honor

-Prepare Today - Lead Tomorrow
+Prepare Today - Lead Tomorrow - First There

 Meet the CCSHF

-Documenting the Past and Present for the
+Preserving the Heritage and History, Documenting the Past and Present for Combat Control Warriors

 The Combat Control School Heritage foundation is a North Carolina incorporated 501c3 tax exempt organization, and works in concert with the Combat Control School Staff to acquire, refurbish, exhibit and maintain CCT artifacts accessioned by The CMSgt Alcide S. Benini Heritage Center.